binksera/Chat-Jeepney-T---WRO---Future-Engineers/README.md

-Engineering materials
+CHAT JEEPNEY T
-====
+===

-This repository contains engineering materials of a self-driven vehicle's model participating in the WRO Future Engineers competition in the season 2024.
+This repository contains engineering materials of the Chat Jeepney-T vehicle participating in the WRO Future Engineers competition in the season 2024.

 ## Introduction